 The CGO partners with the New York-based Carnegie Council for Ethics in International Affairs to foster learning, service, community, and leadership at the University of Oregon, and incorporates many student-led projects in its activities.
-The CGO is directed by Professor Shaul Cohen who is a member of the UO Department of Geography and a Global Ethics Fellow with the Carnegie Council, and by CGO student staff and mentors who are active in every element of our programs.
+The CGO is led by Director Shaul Cohen who is a professor in the UO Department of Geography and a Global Ethics Fellow with the Carnegie Council and the Director of the University’s Prison Education Program, and by Associate Director Caroline Lundquist, who is a professor in the Philosophy Department and the Clark Honors College.
+The CGO is also led by student staff and mentors who are active in every aspect of our programs.

 CGO students come from across the UO student body and are self-selected.
 The group is limited in size, but – space permitting – is open to all those who demonstrate a commitment to contribute to the group and advance our shared goals during their time at the University of Oregon.
 To join the group students sign up for the Carnegie Global Oregon Freshman Interest Group in the spring or summer prior to their Freshman year, or seek out CGO students and staff to discuss the possibility of joining at a later time.
 The CGO is an incubator for academic excellence and fosters a strong sense of community.
 A better sense of what we’re up to can be gained by going to our linked webpages.
 CGO students are also available to respond to questions via email, skype, or an on-campus conversation.